COMP3170/COMP3170-Prac-Week-07/README.md

 	n.v=0

 Combining these two equations, you should be able to work out an equation to calculate Q. Using the three cases above, this should allow you to decide whether P should be lit or not.

-## To receive a mark today, show your demonstrator:
-* Your conversion of mouse positions to NDC.
-* Your workbook sketches of how light should behave.
-* Your working project up to and including Task 5.